-CAUTION: Increasing the Z HV Gain will increase the Z ceramic's dynamic range, and will expand the Z ceramic (and probe) toward the sample.
+CAUTION: Increasing the Z HV Gain will increase the Z ceramic's dynamic range, and will raise the sample stage.
 Make sure the tip is removed from the surface before increasing Z HV Gain.

 Appendix E: Probes

 There are two major types of probes, vibrating mode and non-vibrating mode probes.
 Each of these probes may have a coating, which makes them more reflective.